lbrianza/WWAnalysisRun2/README.md

 # WWAnalysisRun2

 The package contains a code to produce ntuple for WW semileptonic final state.

-It takes in input ntuples produced from miniAOD with the TreeMaker: https://github.com/lbrianza/RA2_2014
+It takes in input ntuples produced from miniAOD with the TreeMaker at this link: https://github.com/lbrianza/RA2_2014

 Instructions: